 Church leaders get emotionally and spiritually attacked more than we realize.
 When you are in intense pain you are more likely to turn toward quick fixes.
 So what do we do?
 Strengthen ourselves in the Lord.

 What David does in this moment will defines his legacy, before we look at that, I want to describe first what he doesn’t do.
 He doesn’t say, “I want to die, it’s too painful, just kill me and let’s get this over with.”
-He doesn’t fly off the handle and do something rash.
-He doesn’t blow up at the men.
-He doesn’t go over his lists of reasons to doubt God’s existence.
-He doesn’t get drunk, or go get laid in the next city.
+David doesn’t fly off the handle and do something rash.
+He doesn’t blow up at the men, doesn’t go over his lists of reasons to doubt God’s existence.
+David doesn’t get drunk, or go get laid in the next city.

 My best guess is that he got alone, and cried his eyes out.
 Then he began to pray and worship.
-He waited on the Lord, he cried and he sang some more.
+This man of God waited on the Lord, he cried and he sang some more.
 He was waiting for something in particular the presence of God.
 He knew if he kept seeking he would encounter God.

-He did this instead of making plans, focusing on his circumstances, or relying on his own resources.
+David did this instead of making plans, focusing on his circumstances, or relying on his own resources.
 I’m positive he could hear his soldiers saying “What’s David doing out there with his harp?
-I’d like to put a rock up that guy’s head.”
+I’d like to put a rock through that guy’s head.”

 This process could have taken minutes, but I suspect precious time was elapsing.
 But he kept seeking God.
 Why waste that time?
-Because he knew he could not think clear, and he knew if he made the wrong choice a lot more people could get killed.
+He knew he could not think clear, and that if he made the wrong choice a lot more people could get killed.
 Because he knew he needed to see his heart shift from doing his own will to doing God’s will, way and heart.
 But more than that, he knew what God’s presence does for people.

 When he encountered the Presence of God it shifted his perspective.
-He gained emotional strength to keep going.
+David gained emotional strength to keep going.
 He regained his confidence in God.
-He got insight into the situation.
-He found, not “a strategy”, but God’s.
+David got insight into the situation.
+This leader found, not “A” strategy, but God’s.